nearmint/angular-fast-serve/README.md

 To use locally,

 1. `git clone` this repository to the folder where you create your projects
-2. `sudo npm install -g @angular-devkit/schematics-cli`
-3. `sudo npm install -g @schematics/angular`
+2. `sudo npm install -g @angular-devkit/schematics-cli && sudo npm install -g @schematics/angular`
 4. `cd angular-fast-serve`
 5. `npm install`
 6. `npm run build`